awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-enable-cognito-user-pool.md

    1. To finish integrating the user pool with the API, choose **Create**\.

 1. After creating the `COGNITO_USER_POOLS` authorizer, you can optionally test invoke it by supplying an identity token that's provisioned from the user pool\.
 You can obtain this identity token by calling the [Amazon Cognito Identity SDK](https://docs.aws.amazon.com/cognito/latest/developerguide/setting-up-the-javascript-sdk.html) to perform user sign\-in\.
-Make sure to use the returned identity token, not the access token\.
+You can also use the [https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html](https://docs.aws.amazon.com/cognito-user-identity-pools/latest/APIReference/API_InitiateAuth.html) action\.
+Use the returned identity token, not the access token\.

 The preceding procedure creates a `COGNITO_USER_POOLS` authorizer that uses the newly created Amazon Cognito user pool\.
 Depending on how you enable the authorizer on an API method, you can use either an identity token or an access token that's provisioned from the integrated user pool\.
-The next procedure walks you through the steps to configure the authorizer on an API method\.

 **To configure a `COGNITO_USER_POOLS` authorizer on methods**